4 Ways to Get From Tulum to Bacalar

 Are there crocodiles in Bacalar Lagoon?

-There are crocodiles in Bacalar if you are wondering, but they usually are in remote, out-of-reach areas where we wouldn’t go swimming.
+There are crocodiles in Bacalar, but they usually are in remote, out-of-reach areas where we wouldn’t go swimming.